How can I register my child for camp?

-My child is registered for camp but I keep getting emails from CampDoc, what have I missed?
+My child is registered for camp but I keep getting emails from CampWise, what have I missed?

-Upon registering, you will receive a confirmation email from CampDoc.
+Upon registering, you will receive a confirmation email.
 You will then receive weekly emails concerning your account balance and Camper Health form.

 Once your balance is paid in full, balance emails will stop.

-Once your Camper Health form is complete (100%), those emails will also stop.
+Once your Camper forms are completed, those emails will also stop.

 Do you offer a sibling discount?

-Each program is assigned a “lock-out date” so that our staff and nurses can review all incoming camper records after that date knowing the information is final and will not be changed.
-The lock out date is set for two weeks prior to the start of each program.
+As each week of camp approaches our staff and nurses need to review all incoming camper records knowing the information is final and will not be changed.
+The lock out date is set for seven days prior to the start of each program.

 If your Camper Health form is completed and at 100% then you can make changes (if needed) UNTIL the lock-out date.
 After the lock-out date you will not be able to make changes upon login.
 If changes are needed you may contact our offices and request the camper record to be unlocked.